 Fergus Falls, the southern most city on this birding trail, is located on I-94 in the West Central Lakes Area just 175 miles NW of Minneapolis.
 Fergus Falls is centered within deciduous woodlands, tall grass prairies, and lakes country.
 Eleven of the birding sites are within 20 miles of Fergus Falls.

 Fergus Falls guests will also enjoy a strong performing arts community, a first class museum and The Prairie Wetlands Learning Center as well as biking, fishing, golfing and the full range of outdoor winter activities.
-Many festivals add more excitement including: Frostbite Festival, SummerFest, Lincoln Avenue Fine Arts Festival, Phelps Mill Festival and Tall Grass Festival.
+Many festivals add more excitement including: Frostbite Festival, SummerFest, and the Phelps Mill Festival.

 Detroit Lakes is located in a unique transition zone of three ecosystems along the Pine to Prairie Birding Trail.
 Tallgrass prairie, deciduous forests and conifer forests all converge within the Detroit Lakes area.
 These habitats offer more than 250 species of birds in Becker County, providing exceptional opportunities for the beginning to experienced birder.